ceph/ceph/doc/releases/octopus.rst

   'nvme' instead of 'hdd' or 'ssd'.
 This appears to be limited to cases where BlueStore was deployed with older versions of ceph-disk, or manually without ceph-volume and LVM.
-Going forward, the OSD will limit itself to only 'hdd' and 'ssd' (or whatever device class o the user manually specifies).
+Going forward, the OSD will limit itself to only 'hdd' and 'ssd' (or whatever device class the user manually specifies).

 * RGW: a mismatch between the bucket notification documentation and the actual message format was fixed.
 This means that any endpoints receiving bucket notification, will now receive the same notifications inside an JSON array named 'Records'.
 Note that this does not affect pulling bucket notification from a subscription in a 'pubsub' zone, as these are already wrapped inside that array.

+* The configuration value ``osd_calc_pg_upmaps_max_stddev`` used for upmap balancing has been removed.
+Instead use the mgr balancer config ``upmap_max_deviation`` which now is an integer number of PGs of deviation from the target PGs per OSD.
+This can be set with a command like ``ceph config set mgr mgr/balancer/upmap_max_deviation 2``.
+The default ``upmap_max_deviation`` is 1.
+There are situations where crush rules would not allow a pool to ever have completely balanced PGs.
+For example, if crush requires 1 replica on each of 3 racks, but there are fewer OSDs in one of the racks.
+In those cases, the configuration value can be increased.

 Changelog